-- Store in the refrigerator and use within 6 months
+- After fermenting, store in the refrigerator and use within 6 months

 - Store-bought horseradish is high in added sulfites, which is why it stays white.
-Your horseradish will brown a little overtime, but it should last for up to 6 months in the fridge as long as everything was kept sterile.
+Your horseradish will turn slightly brown overtime, but it should last for up to 6 months in the fridge as long as everything was clean during the fermentation.

 - Ferment in the final serving jar.
 This recipe will fit in one 500mL mason jar or two 1 cup mason jars.